 - Imaging studies: For many thoracic cancers, radiological imaging studies are the most valuable initial tool that we have.
 We will review any prior X-rays, CT scans, PET scans, MRIs, ultrasounds or other scans you have received.

 You may be asked to undergo more imaging.
 Some tumors can be identified successfully based on their imaging characteristics, and others cannot.

 - Biopsy: For most tumors, a biopsy will be required.
 Biopsies can be performed in our clinic using an ultrasound or CT machine to visualize the tumor, or sometimes in the operating room.
 Many factors determine the type of biopsy you will receive, but some of the most common factors include the tumor’s location and potential diagnosis.

-- Lab studies: Sometimes sending a blood sample to a Dartmouth-Hitchcock lab for analysis is useful in determining a diagnosis.
+- Lab studies: Sometimes sending a blood sample to a Dartmouth Hitchcock Medical Center lab for analysis is useful in determining a diagnosis.

 - Endoscopy: Endoscopy is a nonsurgical procedure used to examine the digestive tract, including the esophagus.
 Using an endoscope, a flexible tube with a light and camera attached to it, your doctor can carefully examine pictures of your digestive tract on a color TV monitor.

 There are many types of benign thoracic conditions and types of thoracic cancer.
 The Comprehensive Thoracic Oncology Program offers a range of treatments.
 You and your doctor will discuss the best course of treatment for your condition, what you can expect for results, and what you may experience as side effects.

 - Chemotherapy uses anti-cancer drugs given intravenously to kill cancer cells that may be in your blood stream.
 Chemotherapy is sometimes used after surgery to reduce the chance of cancer returning in organs other than the primary site.